plforacle/heatwave-implementation/connect-compute/connect-compute.md

-# Create Compute Instance and Connect to MySQL HeatWave
+# Connect to HeatWave with MySQL Shell and Workbench

 ![mysql heatwave](./images/mysql-heatwave-logo.jpg "mysql heatwave")